Shopify/web-configs/packages/babel-preset/README.md

 #### Targets

-This preset uses the top-level `targets` to determine what runtime is being built.
+This preset does not specify any targets to control what is transpiled.
+You should use Babel's top-level `targets` option to specify build targets.
+For instance to target the current node version:

 ```json
 {